yoctoproject/poky/documentation/dev-manual/start.rst

        Yocto Project Overview and Concepts Manual for more details on the hash equivalence feature.

+       See the :doc:`/dev-manual/hashequivserver` section of the Yocto Project Development Tasks Manual for details on how to setup a :ref:`overview-manual/concepts:Hash Equivalence` server.

     -  Set up an Autobuilder and have it populate the sstate cache and source directories.